 It became apparent during scoping that an expected outcome was a paper free process that covered job request, allocation, tracking, completion, approval, and closing.
 A system, if implemented, was expected to deliver:

+The Lean Team facilitated a five-day rapid improvement event, the high level objective of which was to ensure the efficient management of the University Estate.
 The project team of ten included staff from all of the trades, at all levels including foremen and apprentices, as well as representatives from the main office and Estates IT.

 Current State Map